e-gov/ory-hydra/internal/httpclient-next/docs/ConsentRequestSession.md

 UnsetIdToken ensures that no value is present for IdToken, not even an explicit nil

+### GetRefreshConsentRememberFor

+`func (o *ConsentRequestSession) GetRefreshConsentRememberFor() bool`

+GetRefreshConsentRememberFor returns the RefreshConsentRememberFor field if non-nil, zero value otherwise.

+### GetRefreshConsentRememberForOk

+`func (o *ConsentRequestSession) GetRefreshConsentRememberForOk() (*bool, bool)`

+GetRefreshConsentRememberForOk returns a tuple with the RefreshConsentRememberFor field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRefreshConsentRememberFor

+`func (o *ConsentRequestSession) SetRefreshConsentRememberFor(v bool)`

+SetRefreshConsentRememberFor sets RefreshConsentRememberFor field to given value.

+### HasRefreshConsentRememberFor

+`func (o *ConsentRequestSession) HasRefreshConsentRememberFor() bool`

+HasRefreshConsentRememberFor returns a boolean if a field has been set.

+### GetRefreshRememberFor

+`func (o *ConsentRequestSession) GetRefreshRememberFor() bool`

+GetRefreshRememberFor returns the RefreshRememberFor field if non-nil, zero value otherwise.

+### GetRefreshRememberForOk

+`func (o *ConsentRequestSession) GetRefreshRememberForOk() (*bool, bool)`

+GetRefreshRememberForOk returns a tuple with the RefreshRememberFor field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRefreshRememberFor

+`func (o *ConsentRequestSession) SetRefreshRememberFor(v bool)`

+SetRefreshRememberFor sets RefreshRememberFor field to given value.

+### HasRefreshRememberFor

+`func (o *ConsentRequestSession) HasRefreshRememberFor() bool`

+HasRefreshRememberFor returns a boolean if a field has been set.

+### GetRememberFor

+`func (o *ConsentRequestSession) GetRememberFor() int64`

+GetRememberFor returns the RememberFor field if non-nil, zero value otherwise.

+### GetRememberForOk

+`func (o *ConsentRequestSession) GetRememberForOk() (*int64, bool)`

+GetRememberForOk returns a tuple with the RememberFor field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRememberFor

+`func (o *ConsentRequestSession) SetRememberFor(v int64)`

+SetRememberFor sets RememberFor field to given value.

+### HasRememberFor

+`func (o *ConsentRequestSession) HasRememberFor() bool`

+HasRememberFor returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints)